Henriknn01/ShopBackend/README.md

 To use the backend, follow these steps:

-1. Apply migrations to set up the database: `python manage.py makemigrations`
+1. Make migrations: `python manage.py makemigrations`
 2. Apply migrations to set up the database: `python manage.py migrate`
 3. Start the development server: `python manage.py runserver`
 4. Access the backend API endpoints through `http://localhost:8000`